Mike Mattison

-Mike Mattison (born December 14, 1969) is an American musician and vocalist of the Grammy Award-winning blues rock/soul group, the Tedeschi Trucks Band, as well as lead vocalist and co-founder of the blues rock trio Scrapomatic.
-Mattison's vocal sound has been described as "strong," with an "expressive blues voice".
-As lead vocalist of Scrapomatic, he picked up a nomination for Minnesota Music Awards best male vocalist, and both he and co-founder Paul Olsen were also nominated for best R&B Group.
-Mattison was previously the lead vocalist of the Grammy Award-winning Derek Trucks Band and has been a main songwriter of all three bands.
+Mike Mattison (born December 14, 1969) is an American musician and singer of the blues rock/soul group the Tedeschi Trucks Band, as well as lead vocalist and co-founder of the blues rock trio Scrapomatic.
+Mattison's vocal sound has been described as "strong", with an "expressive blues voice" who values authenticity in his performances.
+As lead vocalist of Scrapomatic, he picked up a nomination for Minnesota Music Awards best male vocalist, and both he and co-founder Paul Olsen were also nominated for Best R&B Group.
+Mattison was previously the lead vocalist of the Derek Trucks Band and has been a main songwriter of all three bands.
 He is also an active essayist who publishes on music and poetry.
-Since 2013 Mattison and Ernest Suarez have edited “Hot Rocks: Songs and Verse,” an ongoing feature in Five Points: A Journal of Literature and Art.
+Since 2013, Mattison and Ernest Suarez have edited Hot Rocks: Songs and Verse, an ongoing feature in Five Points: A Journal of Literature and Art.
 He serves on the Council of the Association of Literary Critics, Scholars, and Writers.
+With both the Derek Trucks Band and Tedeschi Trucks Band, he has won a Grammy for Best Blues Album.
+Tedeschi Trucks Band has also won five Blues Music Awards from the Blues Music Foundation and two Canadian Maple Blues Awards.